loickcherimont/Dividers/README.md

 # Dividers
 Dividers is a Python project using Tkinter module.
-I decide to create this project to work with a Python library and to begin software programming.
+I decided to create this project to work with a Python library and to begin software programming.

 ## Contents